nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 This section describes the design considerations taken when implementing this feature.

 Aspect: **Which index to use when removing an anime**

+It is important to decide the what type of input that the user should give, given that they will frequently use the remove command to remove one, or multiple anime from his watchlist.

 | Approach | Pros | Cons  |
 | --- | --- | --- |